 Although learning disabilities are common in individuals with cerebral palsy, they are not direct outcomes of CP.

 When a learning disability is combined with motor impairment, children can struggle to communicate their needs.
 Luckily, learning disabilities can be improved through neuroplasticity.
-Consistent practice can stimulate neuroadaptive changes in the brain and strengthen the neural pathways for that skill.
+Consistent practice can stimulate neuroadaptive changes in the brain and strengthen the neural pathways for developing new skills.

 Every learning disability is unique, so personalized, one-on-one attention is ideal.
 Hopefully, this article helped you understand that with the right support, resources, and accommodations, children with cerebral palsy can overcome their learning disabilities.